⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-A significant global economic slowdown could lead to reduced consumer discretionary spending on ride-sharing and food delivery services.
-This would directly impact Gross Bookings and revenue across all segments, potentially leading to slower growth or even declines.
+A significant global economic downturn could reduce discretionary spending on transportation and food delivery.
+This would directly impact Uber's gross bookings and revenue, potentially leading to lower utilization rates for drivers and couriers, and slower user growth.

 Metric